 This is a guide to writing M.A. research proposals.
 The same principles apply to dissertation proposals and to proposals to most funding agencies.
 It includes a model outline, but advisor, committee and funding agency expectations vary and your proposal will be a variation on this basic theme.
 Use these guidelines as a point of departure for discussions with your advisor.
-They may serve as a straw-man against which to build your understanding of both your project and of proposal writing.
+They may serve as a straw-man against which to build your understanding both of your project and of proposal writing.

 Proposal writing is important to your pursuit of a graduate degree.
 The proposal is, in effect, an intellectual scholastic (not legal) contract between you and your committee.
 It specifies what you will do, how you will do it, and how you will interpret the results.
 In specifying what will be done it also gives criteria for determining whether it is done.
 In approving the proposal, your committee gives their best judgment that the approach to the research is reasonable and likely to yield the anticipated results.
 They are implicitly agreeing that they will accept the result as adequate for the purpose of granting a degree.
 (Of course you will have to write the thesis in acceptable form, and you probably will discover things in the course of your research that were not anticipated but which should be addressed in your thesis, but the minimum core intellectual contribution of your thesis will be set by the proposal.)
 Both parties benefit from an agreed upon plan.